Actindo-AG/Documentation/PIM/Integration/06_ManageCatalogs.md

 ## Assign a product to a catalog category

+Assign a product to a catalog category to sort the products and find them faster.

 #### Prerequisites

 - At least one catalog has been created, see [Create a catalog](#create-a-catalog).
 - At least one category has been created within the catalog, see [Create a category](#create-a-category).

 #### Procedure

 *PIM > Products > Tab LIST*

 ![Product list catalog](../../Assets/Screenshots/PIM/Products/List/ProductsWithCatalog.png "[Product list catalog]")